-Team Name: Meeting Date: Team Members Present:
+Team Name: Meeting Date:

+Team Members Present:

 Follow-up with:

+Please identify the guiding question(s) the tea am focused on today.
+There are 1-4

 Please identify the guiding question(s) the team focused on today.
 There are 1-4 considerations associated with each question.
 The considerations may be useful in helping to facilitate your team's discussion.
 The PLC team members should collectively decide what information is needed to appropriately capture the team's discussion.